o0johntam0o/phpBB-Extension-Archive/README.md

 phpBB Extension - Archive
 =======================

-An archive version for phpBB
+An archive version for phpBB (Faster in loading pages)

 ## Author